Nevada officer slams student recording police, kneels on him

 District Police Chief Mike Blackeye said in a statement Wednesday that the officer, who has not been identified, was reassigned to other duties pending the outcome of the investigation into his actions.
 The department has not released body camera or dashboard camera videos of the incident.

-Superintendent Jesus Jara said in a statement Monday that he had called for a complete review of the police department’s use of force policy.
+Superintendent Jesus Jara said he has called for a “complete review” of the police department’s use of force policy.

 “Because of our actions, the children of our community and their families must believe that they will be respected, treated with dignity, and safe while at our schools or interacting with our employees,” Jara said.